-The Department of English Language and Literature offers studies leading to the Master of Arts degree in English with specializations in American and English literature, the teaching of writing, and teaching English as a second language, each requiring from 30 to 36 hours of course work beyond the Bachelor of Arts degree for completion.
-The department, in conjunction with the Department of Curriculum and Instruction, also provides studies leading to the degree, Master of Science in Education, major in secondary education, with a teaching field in English.
+The Department of English Language and Literature offers studies leading to the Master of Arts degree in English with specializations in American and English literature, the teaching of writing, and the teaching of English as a second language, each requiring from 30 to 36 hours of course work beyond the Bachelor of Arts degree.
+The department, in cooperation with the Department of Curriculum and Instruction, also provides studies leading to the degree Master of Science in Education, major in secondary education, with a teaching field in English.

-Graduate studies in English can prepare the student for advanced graduate work, secondary school teaching, community college teaching, or careers in such fields as law, business, social service, and teaching English as a second language.
+Graduate studies in English can prepare students for advanced graduate work, secondary school teaching, community college teaching, or careers in such fields as law, business, social service, and teaching English as a second language; some graduates find careers in technical writing.
 Courses in women's studies, creative writing, technical writing, and editing are also available.

-In addition to the general requirements of the Graduate School, the following admission requirements must be met.
-Each applicant must present a one-page biographical statement and, ordinarily, three letters of recommendation.
+In addition to the general requirements of the Graduate School, each applicant must present a one-page statement of purpose and, ordinarily, three letters of recommendation to the graduate program director in the department of English.

-To demonstrate prerequisite undergraduate preparation, the applicant must give evidence of having completed studies appropriate to the chosen specialization: for the American and English literature and teaching of writing specializations, historical surveys of American and English literature as well as at least one introductory course in linguistics; for the teaching English as a second language specialization, study of a foreign language, linguistics, or another appropriate field.
-There is also a language requirement of at least two years of course work at the college level in a modern or classical foreign language with at least a C average.
+To demonstrate prerequisite undergraduate preparation, the applicant must give evidence of having completed studies appropriate to the chosen specialization.
+There is a language requirement of at least two years of course work at the college level in modern or classical foreign languages with at least a C average.
 This requirement may be satisfied during the course of the student's graduate studies.